 - Assessable Income = Total Revenue – Deductible Expenses + Other Income – Carried Forward Losses

 Vietnam’s tax incentives come in varied forms and are granted to freshly invested projects.

 As with SMEs and investors who are planning to invest in Vietnam, the following encouraged sectors can help you earn some tax incentives: high-tech enterprises, software development, education, health, environmental protection, scientific research, agricultural and aquatic product processing, renewable energy, and infrastructure development.

-To gain full insights, read this Guide to Corporate Tax in Vietnam!
+To gain full insights, please refer to Guide to Corporate Tax in Vietnam!

-For a better understanding of this type of tax, here is a blog that can help: Vietnam Foreign Contractor Tax.
+For a better understanding, here is a blog that can help: Vietnam Foreign Contractor Tax.

 Scope of Application